gillesbolland/mrc1bcp/README.md

-# MRC1BCP - Vintage Camcorder Processing Tool
+# MRC1BCP - HVR-MRC1 Toolbox

-**"Mrc1 beaucoup!"** - A comprehensive Swift CLI application for processing vintage camcorder footage from Sony HVR-MRC1 memory recording units.
+**"Mrc1 beaucoup!"** - A comprehensive CLI application for processing footage from Sony HVR-MRC1 memory recording units.

 ## Purpose

-Designed to streamline the workflow of importing, optimizing, and archiving DV/HDV footage from Sony HVR-MRC1 for use in Final Cut Pro.
+Designed to streamline the workflow of importing, optimizing, and archiving DV/HDV footage from Sony HVR-MRC1 to Final Cut Pro.

 ## Features